mirman-wauhls2017/webapps2/4-pack-it-up/README.md

 * Transpiling ES2015 in to ES5 using Babel
 * "Minifying" our JS to improve load times

 The `webpack.config.js` that I've provided is good enough to get you started.
 It's the same one I use in production.
 Feel free to look through it.
+It is not crucial you understand every line right now, but it will eventually be important to understand how Webpack works.

+Since with _globally_ installed `webpack`, we can run the command right from our terminal.
+But if you that right now, you'll get some errors.
+That's because we don't have any JS in our `src/` directory!

+Let's make some—ES2015 style.

+    import $ from "jquery";

+    $("test").append("Hello from Webpack!");

+Now we need to use Webpack to compile our code to its bundled form and deposit it in the appropriate folder.

+    $ webpack

+Hey, that's pretty...no.
+NO!

+## Webpack Dev Server

+Now we could just File → Open our `index.html`